 Johnny wore contact lenses, which served as sunglasses

 under very strong sunshine).
-They did not change his eye color much, but if you
+They didn’t change his eye color much, but if you

-look closer in some scenes his eyes is darker than unusual.
+look closer in some scenes his eyes is darker than usual.

 Clothing and smears of charcoal were used to

-conceal Johnny Depp’s numerous tattoos.
+conceal Johnny’s numerous tattoos.
 The “Jack Sparrow” tattoo on

-his arm in the movie were fake, but he got a real replica after finishing the
+his arm in the movie was fake, but he tattooed for real after finishing the